saidben0/gh-actions-genai/README.md

      aws-region: us-east-1
 ```

+- Update `lambda-layer/requirements.txt` file
+`Lambda Layer Pipeline` runs when `lambda-layer/requirements.txt` is updated.
+You can just add a whitespace to the end of the file abd that should the `Lambda Layer Pipeline` to run an deploy the lambda layer into the AWS environment.

-Step#2: Push your changes into the repo and make sure the new lambda layer had been created in the AWS account
+- Push your changes into the repo and make sure the new lambda layer had been created in the new AWS account/env

-Step#3: If everything is working as intended then merge your changes into the default branch `main`

-**The lambda layer must be deployed first because it is required by the lambda functions that are used by the Real-Time and Batch data pipeline.
+The lambda layer must be deployed first because it is required by the lambda functions that are used by the Real-Time and Batch data pipeline.

+- Merge your changes into the default branch `main`

+#### Step#2: Deploy Real-Time Data Pipeline
+Adding a new job to deploy the Real-Time data pipeline to the new AWS environment.

-Step#4: Under `realtime` directory, clone `dev-use1` then rename the copied directory to `prod-use1`
+- Under `realtime` directory, clone `dev-use1` then rename the copied directory to `prod-use1`

 In `prod-dev1` directory, update `backend.tf` and `providers.tf` accordingly so that it uses the correct backend and the correct aws providers: